JustenRickert/justenrickert-old-user-page/_posts/2017-05-20-an-excerpt.md

 > "A man rose one day from a large rock he was sitting upon to look down at the
 > ground under his feet.
 He spat in the grass to his side, then picked up a
-> small rock close to where he was sitting, picked it up, and brought it close
+> small rock close to where he was sitting and brought it close to his face.
+He
-> to his face.
-He imagined a possibility of something inside of the rock in his
+> imagined a possibility of something inside of the rock in his hand as he
-> hand as he stared at it, which caused human emotion to suddenly stretch across
+> stared at it, which caused human emotion to suddenly stretch across his face.
-> his face.
-The rock rose in his arms as he stretched them into the air above
+> The rock rose in his arms as he stretched them into the air above his head,
-> his head, then he began to throw the rock downwards with great force upon the
+> then he began to throw the rock downwards with great force upon the larger
-> larger one.
-When the rocks collided, debris from the collision scattered
+> one.
+When the rocks collided, debris from the collision scattered across the
-> across the ground all around.
+> ground all around.
 The noise from the impact quickly subsided.

 > "Shards of smaller rock sat freshly partitioned into slivers.
 The man took one
 > of the larger slivers into his hand and uttered something under his breath,